archfirst/angular-patterns/README.md

 - `build:` Production build (do not check in)

 - `mock-server:` Used to serve the application during development and also to provide mock data.
-The real server is intended to be developed as a seperate project utilizing best practices for the chosen server-side technology.
+The real server is intended to be developed as a separate project utilizing best practices for the chosen server-side technology.
 This approach decouples client and server development so that they can progress independently and forces them to define tighter APIs.

 - `node_modules:` Node.js modules downloaded by `npm install` (do not check in)